FlowFuse/website/operations/support.md

 ## Support Tickets

 ### Freshdesk
-We use freshdesk to manage our customer support tickets for FlowForge Cloud, there is currently a single login for the support user in the Support Valur of 1Password.
+We use freshdesk to manage our customer support tickets for FlowForge Cloud, there is currently a single login for the support user in the Support Value of 1Password.

 Whenever a customer raises a new ticket or replies with an update a message is posted into slack #support-tickets.
 This will allow the whole team visibility of customer issues, comments on the slack thread will be added to the ticket as notes. _Note: because of the way the slack integration works freshdesk won't show who has made the comment, so please add your name_

+When you reply to a customer via the Freshdesk UI the ticket will be automatically marked as resolved.
+If the customer responds back the ticket will be marked as open again.
+If you don't need to respond to the customer and you feel the ticket is resolved please manually set the ticket status to be resolved in the Freshdesk UI.

 Initially the Product Manager will monitor and respond to customer tickets, however if they are out for some reason anyone can take over.

 Freshdesk uses notes and responses within the thread, notes are internal and not sent to the customer, responses are sent to the customer.

 ### Scope of Support